Raquel Eidelman Cohen

 Raquel Eidelman Cohen (1922 – October 21, 2020) was a Peruvian-American child psychiatrist specialized in disaster management.
 She was a student in the first class including women to graduate from Harvard Medical School, in 1949.
 She went on to become an international authority on psychological and social consequences of disasters such as Hurricane Mitch in Central America, October 1998, and intervention methods for humanitarian workers, used in assisting survivors of the Mariel boatlift of 1980 and victims of the September 11 attacks.

 Early life and education

-Raquel Eidelman Cohen, a native of Lima, was born in 1922 to Jewish Russian emigrants.
-Her parents emigrated to Lima in 1920 to avoid being drafted into the Russian army.
+Raquel Eidelman Cohen, a native of Lima, was born in 1922 to Russian-Jewish emigrants.
+Her parents emigrated to Lima in 1920 due to his father's avoid from being taken to the Russia's draft.
 Her father worked in the import and export business.
 She was raised in Lima's small Jewish community.
 She earned a M.S. in the sciences from the National University of San Marcos in 1942.
 After earning a master of public health degree at Harvard School of Public Health in 1945, she pursued an M.D. from Harvard Medical School.
 She was a student in its first class including women to graduate in 1949.